You can set permissions for a site without changing your default settings.

 - MIDI devices: Sites usually connect to Musical Instrument Digital Interface (MIDI) devices for features for creating and editing music.

-- Background sync: After you leave a site, it can sync to finish tasks, like uploading photos or sending a chat message.
+- Background sync: After you leave a site, it can sync to finish tasks such as uploading photos or sending a chat message.

 - Zoom levels: You can set how much you zoom in or out on certain websites.
 Find out more about how to zoom in or out.